norvig/paip-lisp/docs/chapter1.md

 Now the first case in fi rst-name is recursive, and the second case remains unchanged.
 We already agreed that the second case returns the correct answer, and the first case only returns what first-name returns.
-So f 1 rst-name as a whole can only return correct answers.
+So first-name as a whole can only return correct answers.
 Thus, we're halfway to showing that the function is correct; the other half is to show that it eventually returns some answer.
 But every recursive call chops off the first element and looks at the rest, so for an n-element list there